openebs/openebs-e2e/tools/e2e-fio/README.md

 Thus allows developer to exec a shell on the pod and examine the pod.

 Execution will only complete after all forked processes (if any) have completed as well as inline sleep and signal generation actions.

-For legacy compatibility where implicit start of a new option is detected

 ### Exit value
  * If `exitv` is specified that is *always* returned.